timor/mfactor/Readme.md

 - parser can unbox data on type checks when known at parse time, this however requires distinct words that work with unboxed values
 - 2 strategies for inline data:
-  - untyped, make sure compiler does all necessary checks
+  - untyped, make sure compiler does all necessary checks (preferred)
   - typed, additional overhead needed since box must be stored

 # stacks #